What is knowledge sharing?

 Have you ever had a hunch about a new market opportunity or customer need, but you don’t have the information to back it up?
 Maybe there’s too much information to sort through, or you don’t have the context to interpret it.
 You may end up making an uninformed decision or no decision at all.
 That’s a big part of the reason why knowledge sharing is an essential function in your business.

 At its most basic level, knowledge sharing in the workplace can be defined as the processes for transferring knowledge between individuals within an organization.
 An organization with a positive knowledge sharing culture will see efficiency gains and greater innovation capacity, among other benefits.
-Here are 5 reasons why knowledge sharing is important in the workplace.
+Here are five reasons why knowledge sharing is important in the workplace.

 1. Knowledge sharing in the workplace supports growth and innovation